Ghindea/QR_code_generator/README.md

         ...
         40: 177x177; can encode up to 2953 ASCII characters
 ```
-Currently only the first 9 versions are implemented.
-For more information about character capacities see [^1]

 2. `mask`: certain patterns in the QR code matrix can make it difficult for QR code scanners to correctly read the code. to counteract this, the QR code specification defines 8 mask patterns:
 ```